 Avoiding the flu will keep your immune system stronger if you do catch COVID-19.

-Private flu vaccines for all other people are also available now.
+Private flu vaccines for all other people are also available.

 WHAT DOES COVID-19 CAUSE?

-European studies indicate that 50% of those infected are asymptomatic.
+Studies indicate that many of those infected are asymptomatic.
 The exact numbers are not known.

-Studies indicate including different rates of frequency for symptoms but they generally include:
+Studies indicate many different symptoms but they generally include:

 fatigue or muscle ache

 Around 15% are severe and 5% are critical.